psevestre/openid-fapi/Financial_API_WD_001.md

 For a higher risk scenarios, it should be taken care of.
 See Part 2, which uses request object to achieve the message source authentication.

-### 7.3 Message interity protection failure
+### 7.3 Message integrity protection failure

-Authorization request is not message integrity protected thus request tamparing and parameter injection are possible.
+Authorization request is not message integrity protected thus request tampering and parameter injection are possible.
 Where the protection is desired, it should use Part 2.

 The response is integrity protected when ID Token is returned